CristinaKaka/Mf-aggregation-pattern-in-HCC/README.md

-# Macrophage Aggregation Features Immunosuppressive Tumor Microenvironment in T Cell-Rich Hepatocellular Carcinoma
+# Macrophage Aggregation Features Immunosuppressive Tumor Microenvironment in CTL Rich Hepatocellular Carcinoma
 This repository hosts the scripts utilized for generating the quantitative analyses detailed in our study.

 ## Contact